 bum, bum, bum, bum.

 Here are a few of the grammatical (syntactic) structures in this one short stanza.
-Read the rest of this entry »
+Read more »

 I began telling stories as a member of an acting ensemble in 1976, presenting storytelling as a major part of our repertoire.
 We worked primarily in park and recreation centers and schools.
 As members moved away or went into other fields, we evolved into – and I co-founded – the Black Storytellers Alliance (BSA) in direct response to the demand for storytelling to deliver the inspirational and cultural lessons embodied in our stories.

 Early on I encouraged members of the audience to share the storytelling space by becoming a part of the story and one of the characters in the story.
 On many occasions, I was unable to use all the audience members who wanted to participate!
-It was wonderful to have so many trying to Read the rest of this entry »
+It was wonderful to have so many trying to Read more »

 Here is a list of ideas for starting a storytelling festival in your school or your community.